hassio-addons/addon-matrix/README.md

 Matrix is a secure and decentralized communication platform served as an in-house and open-source alternative for platfoms like Discord or Slack.
-You can connect via your own [client][clients], or via the built-in web client.
+You can connect via your own [clients][clients], or via the built-in web client.

 ## Installation